ARM-software/tarmac-trace-utilities/doc/index.rst

 Lexically, a line of Tarmac trace is considered to consist of multi-character 'words' made up of alphanumeric characters and ``_-.#``, and individual punctuation characters.
-Whitespace is ignored except that it separates words.
+With very few exceptions (documented below), whitespace is ignored except that it separates words.

 The overall structure of a Tarmac trace line is as follows:
   [ *timestamp* [ *unit* ] ] *type* [ *line-specific-fields* ]